George Edward Alcorn Jr.: Inventions

 Alcorn's best-known invention is the X-ray spectrometer, which earned him the NASA–Goddard Space Flight Center award for Inventor of the Year in 1984.
 Other significant inventions concerned plasma etching for semiconductor devices.
 In 1999, Alcorn was honored with an award from Government Executive magazine for developing the Airborne LIDAR Topographic Mapping System (ALTMS) in partnership with the Houston Advanced Research Center.

 In 2015, Alcorn was inducted into the National Inventors Hall of Fame for his invention of the X-ray spectrometer.

 Personal life

-Alcorn married his wife Marie DaVillier in 1969 and they have one son born in 1979.
+Alcorn married his wife Marie Davillier in 1969 and they have one son born in 1979.
 He later married Dorothy Green after the death of his first wife.
+Alcorn died on June 19, 2024.